kibook/s1kd-tools/tools/s1kd-newdml/README.md

 --version
 Show version information.

-&lt;datamodules&gt;
+&lt;object&gt;...
-Any number of data module file names to automatically add to the list.
+Any number of CSDB object file names to automatically add to the list.

 In addition, the following options enable features of the XML parser that are disabled as a precaution by default: